bigfix/developer.bigfix.com/site/pages/action-script/guide/running_c_action.md

 ---
-title: Creating Action Scripts
+title: Creating a Custom Action
 ---

-You can create custom actions to fix problems or address issues across your network that are not covered by the standard content.
+You can create custom actions to fix specific problems or address issues across your network that are not covered by the standard content.

 To create a custom action: